fiverr/published/README.md

 #### Feature branch

 - Publish only versions with a pre-release section containing `rc` string
-- Branch versions get a suffix that matches the commit ID, so you can re install the same tag and get updates
+- Unless the `--no-sha` flag was passed, branch versions get a suffix that matches the commit ID, so you can re install the same tag and get updates
 - Tags are named after the branch name

 #### "master" branch